 More charges with PayPal than Square

 Firstly, it’s free to create an account with PayPal and Square, and there is no contract lock-in with either of them.
-The main costs incurred are for the EFTPOS equipment (in Square’s case), some of the software products, transactions and bank account transfers.
+The main costs are for the EFTPOS equipment (in Square’s case), some of the software products, transactions and particular bank transfers.

 Let’s start with online payments.
-Square’s transaction fee for keyed payments (virtual terminal, payment links, invoice payments, etc.) is only 2.2% compared with PayPal’s standard fee of 2.6% + $0.30.
+Square’s fee for keyed transactions (virtual terminal, payment links, invoice payments, etc.) is only 2.2% compared with PayPal’s standard fee of 2.9% + $0.30.

 And that’s not the whole story.
-If you need money in your bank account, use currency conversion, refund payments regularly or get more chargebacks than the average merchant, PayPal can be significantly pricier.
+If you need money in your bank account, accept foreign cards, refund payments regularly or get more chargebacks than the average merchant, PayPal is significantly pricier.

 Square PayPal